The Housing Lottery is an opportunity for eligible students to select rooms in the Spring for the upcoming academic year.

-- Overview & Timeline
+Overview & Timeline #

 The Housing Lottery is an opportunity for students to pick rooms for next year.
 Students pick in random order prioritized by Class Year.

-Participating in the Housing Lottery does not guarantee the ability to pick a specific room or to be able to live with specific students, but it does guarantees that campus housing will be available for the upcoming academic year if students meet all the required deadlines.
+Participating in the Housing Lottery does not guarantee the ability to pick a specific room or to be able to live with specific students, but it does guarantee that campus housing will be available for the upcoming academic year if students meet all the required deadlines.

 The Housing Lottery takes part in four parts following the order below: (see also graphic calendar)

-- Attend an Information Session to learn more about the Housing Lottery.
+- Attend an Information Session to learn more about the Housing Lottery

-- Read the Frequently Asked Questions page if you have questions.
+- Read the Frequently Asked Questions page if you have questions

 Students who want to pick as an individual do not need to form a group on the Portal.

 Groups will share ONE Lottery Number & Selection Time.
 After each Lottery's deadline, groups cannot be modified for that Lottery (to add or change members).
-If a group does not pick during a Lottery, it will be unlocked after the Lottery is over so they add or change group members for later Lottery.
+If a group does not pick during a Lottery, it will be unlocked after that Lottery is over so they add or change group members for a later Lottery.

-For the 123 Lottery, students are encouraged to form 2-person groups (so they can pick into a double if there are no more singles available to pick).
+For the 123 Lottery, students are encouraged to form 2-person groups (so they can pick into a double if there are no singles available to pick).